vas0x59/autonet_r1/src/digitRecognition/README.md

-OCR with a whitelist for numbers works ONLY with tesseract version >= 4.1 So you need to follow this instruction:
+OCR with a whitelist for numbers works ONLY with tesseract version >= 4.1\n So you need to follow this instruction:\n
 <code></code>